 It’s no surprise to learn that 96% of marketers view video ads to be an essential part of their advertising strategy.
 Video ads remain one of the most effective formats, outperforming other types of advertising.
+Performoo data shows that uploading videos to social media can increase views by 48%.

-What Is Outstream Video Ad?
+What Is an Outstream Video Ad?

 After the video ad plays, outstream ads integrate smoothly into the platform, enhancing the user experience.